SoftUni/Programming-Basics-Book-JS-EN/README.md

 # Book "Programming Basics" (with JavaScript)

-> This is work in progress.
+> This is a work in progress.
 This open-source free book, originally written in Bulgarian, will be translated into English, but this will take a few months (or years).
 Please be patient.
 We will officially announce when the translation is completed.

-The book "**Programming Basics with JavaScript**" introduces the readers to writing **programming code** at beginner level (variables and data, conditional statements, loops and methods) using the **JavaScript**
+The book "**Programming Basics with JavaScript**" introduces the readers to writing **programming code** at a beginner level (variables and data, conditional statements, loops and methods) using the **JavaScript**

 <a href="#"><img src="/assets/JavaScript-Programming-Basics-Book-Cover.png" alt="Book Programming Basics with JavaScript - Cover" class="readme-book-cover-image" /></a>